 What Is Cryptocurrency?

-According to Andreas Antonopoulos, a well-known expert in the field, “Cryptocurrencies are digital currencies that use cryptography to secure transactions and control the creation of new units.”
-This definition highlights the core characteristics of cryptocurrency, emphasising its digital nature and the role of cryptography.
+As Andreas Antonopoulos has put it: “Cryptocurrencies are digital currencies that use cryptography to secure transactions and control the creation of new units.”
+That definition captures the essentials — digital, secured by cryptography, and decentralised.

 How Blockchain Technology Works